 Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 Its main features are the complete implementation of the Python DB API 2.0 specification and the thread safety (several threads can share the same connection).
 YugabyteDB has full support for Psycopg2. psycopg2 is based on libpq and supports the SCRAM-SHA-256 authentication method.

-The following sections break down the quick start example to demonstrate how to perform common tasks required for Python application development using the PostgreSQL Psycopg driver.
+Learn how to perform common tasks required for Python application development using the PostgreSQL Psycopg2 driver.

 Download the driver dependency